jahanara-m/Comparison_Transformers/README.md

 ---

-##  Key Insight & Recommendation
+##  Key Insight

-**Finding:** While the domain-specific model (MentalRoBERTa) performed best overall, advanced preprocessing (stopword removal & stemming) consistently degraded performance for both models.
+While the domain-specific model (MentalRoBERTa) performed best overall, advanced preprocessing (stopword removal & stemming) consistently degraded performance for both models.
 This suggests that for nuanced mental health language, standard text normalization can remove critical signal.
-**Recommendation:** The optimal and most efficient pipeline is MentalRoBERTa with only basic preprocessing, achieving an F1-score of **84.87%**.
+The optimal and most efficient pipeline is MentalRoBERTa with only basic preprocessing, achieving an F1-score of **84.87%**.
 This insight could save significant feature engineering effort in a production system with no loss in accuracy.

 ---